-The upside: being able to create a more personalized shopping experience; the downside: people expect instantaneous response.
-Facebook Instant Replies allows you to engage with your customers messages before you’ve even read them.
-Here’s Facebook’s guide to get instant replies set up:
+The upside: being able to create a more personalized shopping experience; the downside: people expect an instantaneous response.
+Facebook Instant Replies allows you to engage with your customer’s messages before you’ve even read them.
+Here’s Facebook’s guide to getting instant replies set up:

 7. Tell a Story

 Yes, even for your paid Facebook campaigns.
 Telling a story will help you get more interest and build stronger connections with your target audience, both in turn helping you get more ad clicks.
 You can do this by creating teaser ads before a product or site launch, getting people invested in your launch, or outlining a story that’s important to your brand in long-form video or text posts.
 An awesome example of just how powerful presenting a narrative is, is HONY: Humans of New York.

 Since starting the page in 2010, HONY creator Brandon has turned storytelling into a page with 18 million followers and extended his stories into his own Facebook show.